 01/03/21 UK Deaths: 104.
 Harborough Infected: 199.

-In a complete contrast to yesterday, we met up with Sarah, Lee and Alice in Welford for a short walk on a very misty and bitterly cold morning.
-Not surprisingly we met few people braving the miserable conditions on our 1.8 mile amble with a single Geocache find.
-They returned with us to Harborough for lunch before collecting a car boot full of Council wood-chips and then progressed onto Rothwell for a short visit to see Charlotte and family.
+In complete contrast to yesterday, we met up with Sarah, Lee and Alice in Welford for a short walk on a very misty and bitterly cold morning.
+Not surprisingly we met a few people braving the miserable conditions on our 1.8-mile amble with a single Geocache find.
+They returned with us to Harborough for lunch before collecting a car boot full of Council wood chips and then progressed onto Rothwell for a short visit to see Charlotte and her family.

 Today the schools released their lists of new intake and thankfully both Ellis and Joey got their first choice of secondary schools.

 03/03/21 UK Deaths: 255.
 Harborough Infected: 211.

 Late in the evening, we had a visit from Jamie, Ruth and Joey.
 They had kindly baked a coffee and walnut cake for my birthday (tomorrow) and brought a card and present.
 We started on the cake and opened a bottle of this year’s meagre vintage of Vinallo’ whilst watching a TV programme of Ben Fogle’s visit to Chernobyl.
 Jamie and I had made a similar trip a couple of years ago.